Pi-Marie/Greatest-Clearing-Vector-Algorithm/README.md

 ### Disclaimer

-**As the authors of this repository we are not liable for any use of the code nor the correctness of the code in this repository.**
+**As the authors of this repository, we are not liable for any use of the code nor the correctness of the code in this repository.**